Curated OER

 Boy Scout Merit Badge: Citizenship in the Community

-In this boy scout merit badge: citizenship in the community learning exercise, 8th graders research the topic using the websites listed, then answer 8 detailed questions about citizenship, their community and how it works,...
+In this boy scout merit badge: citizenship in the community activity, 8th graders research the topic using the websites listed, then answer 8 detailed questions about citizenship, their community and how it works, community...

 Curated OER